andreww/fox/DoX/FoX_sax.md

 Although FoX tries very hard to  work to the letter of the XML and SAX standards, it falls short in a few areas.

-* Unicode support is completely absent.
-It is unfortunately impossible to implement Unicode reading in standard Fortran 95.
-FoX will work perfectly well on documents of any encoding that only contain characters equivalent to those in US-ASCII, but its behaviour on documents containing other characters is not well-defined.

-(This includes non-ASCII characters present only by character reference.)

-It will, however, happily accept documents labelled as UTF-8 encoded.
+* FoX will only process documents consisting of only US-ASCII data.
+It will accept documents labelled with any character set which is identical to US-ASCII in its lower 7 bits (for example, any of the ISO-8859 charsets, or UTF-8) but an error will be generated as soon as any character outside US-ASCII is encountered.
+(This includes non-ASCII characters present only be character entity reference)

+* As a corollary, UTF-16 documents of any endianness will also be rejected.

+(It is impossible to implement IO of non-ASCII documents in a portable fashion using standard Fortran 95, and it is impossible to handle non-ASCII data internally using standard Fortran strings.
+A fully unicode-capable FoX version is under development, but requires Fortran 2003.
+Please enquire for further details if you're interested.

 * FoX has no network capabilities.
-Therefore, when external entities are referenced, any entities not available on the local filesystem will not be accessed (specifically, any URIs which have a scheme present, and that scheme is not `file`, will be skipped)
+Therefore, when external entities are referenced, any entities not available on the local filesystem will not be accessed (specifically, any entities whose URI reference includes a scheme component, where that scheme is not `file`, will be skipped)

-Beyond this, any aspects of XML and SAX which FoX fails to do justice to are bugs.
+Beyond this, any aspects of XML and SAX to which FoX fails to do justice to are bugs.

-Note that (as permissable within XML) FoX acts primarily as a non-validating parser, and thus all constraints marked as Validity Constraints by XML-1.0/1.1 are ignored by default.
-A subset of them will be picked up by FoX's validation mode, but only a small subset.

 ---------------------